infinitered/nsfwjs/README.md

 ## More!

+An [FAQ](https://github.com/infinitered/nsfwjs/wiki/FAQ:-NSFW-JS) page is available.

-The model was trained in Keras over several days and 60+ Gigs of data.
+The [model was trained in Keras over several days](https://medium.freecodecamp.org/how-to-set-up-nsfw-content-detection-with-machine-learning-229a9725829c) and 60+ Gigs of data.
 Be sure to [check out the model code](https://github.com/GantMan/nsfw_model) which was trained on data provided by [Alexander Kim's](https://github.com/alexkimxyz) [nsfw_data_scraper](https://github.com/alexkimxyz/nsfw_data_scraper).

 #### Open Source